sophos/factory-compliance/README.md

 # compliance-use-case

-Artifacts required by the Refactr Compliance Use Case
+Artifacts required by the Sophos Factory Compliance Use Case.